 Tip #1: Swaddle your newborn for sleep.

 It can be tricky figuring out how to wrap your baby up like a burrito with a loose blanket.
-So save yourself the trouble and instead get a swaddle blanket that velcros or snaps closed (my favorite is the SwaddleMe).
+So save yourself the trouble and get a swaddle blanket that velcros or snaps closed (my favorite is the SwaddleMe).
 Swaddling your newborn for sleep can be the difference between them waking every 30 minutes all night or getting a stretch of a few hours!
-See our favorite swaddles here.
+See our favorite swaddles.

 Tip #2: Invest in a baby carrier.

 Wearing my babies gave them the closeness they needed on fussy days when they wouldn’t nap without me.
 It also allowed me to get things done around the house (or go outside for a walk).
 Win-Win!
 There’s a reason my husband and I referred to our baby carrier as “The Tranquilizer.”
 It worked so well!
-Don’t skip out on investing in a good baby carrier (I love the Ergo).
+Don’t skip investing in a good baby carrier (I love the Ergo).

 Tip #3: Use white noise.